-I have to be honest and say I almost quit this drama on the very first episode because Ahjussi Cha's frenzied character got on my nerves at first because he was so obnoxious.
-However, I am glad I stuck to my own advice to never give up on a K-drama that at first blush disappoints you, because by the end I had a huge crush on the actor and his beautiful character.
+I have to be honest and say I almost quit this drama on the very first episode because Ajussi Cha's frenzied character got on my nerves at first because he was so obnoxious.
+However, I am glad I stuck to my own advice to never give up on a K-drama if the first episode doesn't wow you, because by the end I had a huge crush on the actor and his interesting character.
 He improves so much by episode three that I started thinking, "Where has this guy been all my life?"
 He won my heart completely, much like So Jisub had to do in Master's Sun, another Hong Sister drama, since his character in that drama was obnoxious to the lead female character at first too.
 You always need to understand that the characters you see at the very beginning of a drama will not be the same characters you see at the end: they change mightily during the course of the show, become humanized, softer, kinder, and win your heart the hard way - by earning it!

-From left to right: Yoon Kye Sang, Gong Hyo Jin, and Cha Seung Won
+From left to right: Yoon Kye Sang, Gong Hyo Jin, Cha Seung Won

 Everything I've written above can be corroborated in the tremendous growth in the ratings for this series; when it first began it averaged about 10% ratings - by the last episode that had jumped up remarkably to 23.7%.
 A truly astonishing achievement.

-Our story: sweet Ae-jung Gu (Gong Hyo Jin) was once the most popular member of a girl group called the "National Treasure Girls", but she fell from grace after becoming embroiled in various scandals, usually created by her chief rival, Kang Se-ri (Yoo In Na from Secret Garden and Goblin and My Love From Another Star) who has always been jealous of her.
+Sweet Ae-jung Gu (Gong Hyo Jin) was once the most popular member of a girl group called the "National Treasure Girls", but she fell from grace after becoming embroiled in various scandals, usually created by her chief rival, Kang Se-ri (Yoo In Na from Secret Garden and Goblin and My Love From Another Star) who has always been jealous of her.
 At present she makes appearances on television programs like talk shows and variety shows to eke out a living for herself and her not very competent father Gu Ja Chul (Han Jin Hee) and manager brother Gu Ae Hwan (Jung Joon Ha).

 On the other hand, actor Dokko Jin (Cha Seung Won) is one of the most beloved stars in the nation, known for his action movies, topping all kinds of popularity polls and appearing in many commercials, but he has several character flaws that keep him from having any kind of long term relationship with a woman.
 Ae-jung discovers a secret about Jin by chance and reveals it on a talk show, incurring his wrath.
 However, their ill-fated relationship unfolds in an unexpected way as Dokko Jin unexpectedly falls for Ae-jung and tries to win her heart, witnessed and hyped by the paparazzi.